A driver was fined £90 for leaving a McDonald’s car park, which raises a few points on the face of it that you are powerless to deal with.

 These are my top tips on how to deal with private parking tickets and what you need to know.

-Have you had any similar experiences?
+Have you been fined under similar circumstances?
 If so, what was the outcome?